 Madlax All-Stars Academy is a Comprehensive Elite Lacrosse and Character Building Program for Boys.

-Madlax offers a complete all-stars program for boys ages 8-18 in Virginia, Maryland, DC, Florida and California.
+Madlax offers a complete all-stars program for boys ages 8-18 in Virginia, Maryland, DC, Florida, California and Georgia.
 Please visit those sites directly and check out the appropriate seasonal page for information.

 Our All-Stars program progression starts with a Madlax Regional All-Stars team that offer 1-3 teams for each graduation year or youth age level.
-Generally, we offer 2 teams for U9 through seniors.
-Once you make a regional program (California, Capital or Florida) the best players at each age will be recommended and considered for the national teams for each graduation year.
-We also have partner programs from Texas and Canada.
+Generally, we offer teams for 3rd-12th graders.
+Once you make a regional program (California, Georgia, Capital, Maryland, Virginia or Florida) the best players in each grade will be recommended and considered for the national teams for each graduation year.
+We also have partner programs from Texas, Oregon, Michigan and Canada.
 Then, finally, the pinnacle is achieved if you are recommended and invited to play for the Madlax NATIONALS Team which is comprised of only 25-30 of the best players in any grade from any Madlax regional program.